AnnieCannons/countries-app-instructions/version-0/README.md

 ---

-### ⚙️ Build the Form component
-1. In the `components` folder, create a `Form.jsx` file that will contain your Form component, so that the user can submit their profile information (name, email, country, and bio).
-2. In `SavedCountries.jsx`, render the Form component
-3. Style the Form according to the Figma designs
-4. Add, commit, and push your code to Github.

----

 ### ⚙️ Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
 2. Comment your code generously — Future You will thank you.
 You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
 Trust us, it will save you time and confusion later.